fugue/organizations/README.md

 ## Step 2: Gather information about your AWS organization

-**Prerequisite**: You must have AWS credentials **for your organization root account** active, with the `AWSOrganizationsReadOnlyAccess` policy attached to your user or role, or equivalent permissions via another policy.
+**Prerequisite**: You must have AWS credentials **for your organization root account** active, with the `AWSOrganizationsReadOnlyAccess` policy or equivalent permissions attached to your user or role.

 Run the following to gather account and organizational unit (OU) information from your AWS organization and write it to a JSON-formatted output file: